concentration in

 What Can You Do with this Degree?

-The nutrition and dietetics program prepares undergraduate students for graduate school programs to become registered dieticians and nutritionists in clinical, community and management settings, such as hospitals, government agencies, outpatient care centers and nursing and residential care facilities.
+The nutrition and dietetics program prepares undergraduate students for the next steps of the dietetic pathway—graduate studies and a supervised dietetic internship.
+After successful completion of the dietetic pathway and the national registration exam with the Commission of Dietetic Registration (CDR), students can then become registered dietitian nutritionists.
+With registration and licensure, RDs/RDNs can practice in clinical, community and management settings like hospitals, government agencies, outpatient care centers and nursing and residential care facilities.

 Graduate Schools or Programs